 Conversations in the notification shade

-Android 11 is prioritizing seamless conversations.
+Android 11 is prioritizing seamless communication as there is now a dedicated section called Conversations at the top for messages from various installed chat apps.
 Your active message notifications will show up above other notifications.
-This makes sense since every app wants a piece of the notification shade and things are getting really cluttered.
-This way you can focus better on active conversations.
+This makes sense since every app wants a piece of the notification shade and things will be a little less cluttered now.
+You can focus better on active conversations.

 Chat bubbles will let you keep several active conversations on your home screen.
 This should work like FB messenger bubbles, but other messaging apps in the Google Play store will be able to efficiently implement them.